DasLab/rna_benchmark/nn_energy_calibrate/README.txt

 #  should make this a flag.
 #
 # Models show up in pdb/ file.
 Old runs are in pdb_TRY18, etc. ...
+#
+# Before doing a new run, I usually copy the old models to a new directory:
+#
+cp pdb pdb_SOME_USEFUL_NAME
+#
-# To see what results they gave in matlab analysis (see next), can copy their results into pdb.
+# To see what results these old models gave in matlab analysis (see next), copy their results into pdb/.

 #######################################################
 # launch MATLAB, and change directory into matlab/.